antlr/antlr4/doc/options.md

 $ grep MyToken T2Parser.java
     public MyToken x;
 ```
 * `contextSuperClass`.
 Specify the super class of parse tree internal nodes.
 Default is `ParserRuleContext`.
-Should derived from ultimately `RuleContext` at minimum.
+Should derive from ultimately `RuleContext` at minimum.
+Java target can use `contextSuperClass=org.antlr.v4.runtime.RuleContextWithAltNum` for convenience.
+It adds a backing field for `altNumber`, the alt matched for the associated rule node.

 ## Rule Options